How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 Practical Tips and Common Pitfalls

 Confirm your submission point before you go.
-Following the 2025 transfer of licensing functions to the Ministry of Public Security, foreign license conversions are now handled by the provincial Traffic Police Division rather than the Department of Transport.
-The specific counter or reception point varies by province.
-Call ahead or check with your local Traffic Police office before travelling with a full document package.
+Following the 2025 transfer of licensing functions to the Ministry of Public Security, foreign license conversions are processed through the Traffic Police system rather than the Department of Transport.
+In most provinces the primary intake is at the provincial Traffic Police Division, but some provinces have extended reception to commune-level police stations.
+Call ahead or check with your local office before travelling with a full document package.

 Start earlier than you think you need to.
 The full process from document gathering to license collection takes two to three weeks when you factor in notarization, health certificate appointments (where required), and the processing window.
 If your TRC is also due for renewal, that adds further complexity — sort residency documents first.